MOTOR FUELS EXCISE OVERVIEW

 A licensed Gasoline Importer imports gasoline for use or resale.
 Importers must pay MA fuels excise on all imported fuel.
 A licensed Gasoline Exporter exports gasoline for use or resale.
 Exporters are exempt from the MA fuels excise on all exported fuel.
 Exporters may not split loads.
 The complete load must be exported.
 A person licensed as a MA Importer and MA Exporter should file one return, reporting on combined activity.

 MA General Laws require any person who imports, sells or delivers special fuels in bulk or who dispenses special fuels from bulk storage into a motor vehicle to license with the Department of Revenue.
 Special fuels are all fuels, except gasoline, used to propel motor vehicles on or over the highway.
 Special fuels include diesel and all liquefied gases (propane, CNG, LNG, etc.).
-The tax rate on diesel is fixed at $.21 per gallon, while the tax rate on liquefied gases is set each quarter, recently fluctuating between $.16 and $.24 per gasoline gallon equivalent.
+Effective July 31, 2013, the tax rate on diesel is fixed at $.24 per gallon, while the tax rate on liquefied gases is set each quarter, recently fluctuating between $.16 and $.24 per gasoline gallon equivalent.

 Any person who sells or delivers special fuels to a user-seller (bulk sales) and any person who imports special fuels into MA is required to be licensed as a Supplier.
 Any person who dispenses fuel from bulk storage into motor vehicles is required to be licensed as a User-seller, unless they elect to license as a Supplier.